Grzegorz Berendt: Polish culpability in the Holocaust

-Berendt believes that the Blue Police persecuted the Jews only at the behest of their German masters without any significant agency and that a large-scale Polish effort existed to rescue Jews.
-He rejects that the Poles who had refused to aid the Jews during the Nazi occupation can be said to have any moral culpability for the Holocaust since such acts of aid were punishable by death under Nazi law.
-According to Joanna Tokarska-Bakir, on a conference in an occasion to mark the 70th anniversary of the Warsaw Ghetto Uprising that she attended, Berendt disagreed with Gross' assertion that the Polish bystanders were passively complicit in the Holocaust and cited the Poles' own "struggle to survive" as a justification; he went on to suggest that queries on the complicity of Polish bystanders ought be reciprocated with questions on why most of the Jews who had received help, did not offer any financial aid to their rescuers.
+Berendt has clashed with other historians about the question of Polish culpability in the Holocaust.
+In 2017, Jan Grabowski, writing in Haaretz, responded to a piece critiquing him that Berendt had published in Haaretz the previous month.
+Grabowski stated that Berendt believed the Blue Police to have persecuted the Jews only at the behest of their German masters without exercising any significant agency; and that Berendt finds it unreasonable to expect heroism from "regular people" when rendering aid to Jews during the Nazi occupation was punishable by death.
+Grabowski found Berendt's assertions ahistorical, and vice versa.
+According to Joanna Tokarska-Bakir, on a conference marking the 70th anniversary of the Warsaw Ghetto Uprising that she attended, Berendt disagreed with Jan T. Gross' assertion that the Polish bystanders were passively complicit in the Holocaust and cited the Poles' own "struggle to survive" as an exculpatory factor; he then went on to suggest that queries on the complicity of Polish bystanders might just as well be reciprocated with questions on why Jews in hiding were not interested in the poverty of those sheltering them.